AvolitesLtd/TitanManual/docs/palettes/creating-palettes.md

 [](https://youtu.be/Hs-xzpD5x8k?t=20 "Recording Palettes")

-This is how you save a palette value to one of the palette windows: *If the palette windows are not shown then press the \[Groups and Palettes\] workspace button.*
+This is how you save a palette value to one of the palette windows: *If the palette windows are not shown then press the <Keys.SoftKey>Groups and Palettes</Keys.SoftKey>
+workspace button.*

 1. Press <Keys.HardKey>Clear</Keys.HardKey> to clear the programmer.